Ankitkkkk/Stocks-DashBoard/README.md

 - [Crud Repository] - For fast Implementation of basic CRUD operation
 - [Lombok] - To avoid boiler plate code

-## Use "postman.json" for importing the postman Calls that i Have Done
+## Use "postman.json" for importing the postman Calls that I have made